Higher-order Gini indices: An axiomatic approach: Properties of the higher-order Gini indices

 \subsection{Representation as signed Choquet integrals}

-In the next result, we represent $\GD_n$ as either a signed Choquet integral or a covariance.
+In the next proposition, we represent $\GD_n$ as a signed Choquet integral.
 This is useful in proving several properties of $\GD_n$ in Theorem \ref{th:chara}.
 In what follows, let $U_X$ be a uniform random variable such that $F_X^{-1}(U_X)=X$ almost surely, and its existence is guaranteed by \citet[Lemma A.32]{FS16}.